elopement louisville

 Kate & Ben enjoyed an afternoon of hiking and exploring Red River Gorge for their elopement after their backyard mini-wedding earlier in the year.

 Since then, I’ve been lucky enough to be part of a few elopements every year.
-Recently, "elopement" has been used as a catch-all to describe all different types of smaller weddings— from two people going to the courthouse together to couples renting a 20-person cabin for the weekend to celebrate with a smaller group.
-You’ll also see the terms intimate wedding, tiny wedding, and even minimony floating around.
-They all have slightly different very nuanced meanings, but if you’re going this route I recommend just choosing the term that feels like the best fit for you and your day!
+Recently, "elopement" has been used as a catch-all to describe all different types of smaller weddings—from couples going to the courthouse together to renting a 20-person cabin for a weekend celebration.
+You’ll also see terms like intimate wedding, tiny wedding, and even minimony.
+They all have slightly different, very nuanced meanings, but if you’re going this route I recommend choosing the term that best fits your day.

 Sydney and Rick had the most gorgeous sunset for their cabin mini-wedding!

-There have always been many advantages to elopements, but after COVID-19 threw a wrench in so many couples’ plans for 2020 and 2021, elopements and micro-weddings have become more and more popular.
-I love that couples are able to have a more affordable celebration, a chance to really connect with each guest present, and the opportunity to utilize locations that would have been too small for a more traditional, larger wedding.
+There have always been many advantages to elopements.
+After COVID-19 threw a wrench in so many couples’ plans in 2020 and 2021, elopements and micro-weddings have become even more popular.
+They offer a more affordable celebration, an opportunity for deeper connections with each guest, and the flexibility to use unique locations that might be too small for traditional larger weddings.

 Lizzie & Kevin had an adventurous sunrise hiking elopement in Red River Gorge.